LEARNAcademy/syllabus/ruby/01rb_intro.md

 > [1, 2, 3] << 99 # => [1, 2, 3, 99]
 ````
 The append operator, <<, (a.k.a. "the shovel") basically sticks something at the end of the array.
-The difference here is that we dont have to specify an index position when using the append operator.
+The difference here is that we don't have to specify an index position when using the append operator.

 It's good to note that the num array is not permanently changed by calling the method reverse on it.
 It returns a new array with the elements reversed.